Prospects for relic neutrino detection using nuclear spin experiments: An open quantum system

-Lastly, we remark that achieving a close-to-unity polarisation may not always be possible in a realistic experimental setting.
-Therefore, in our numerical solutions of the Linblad equation in Sec.~\ref{sec:2ndorder}, we will introduce an effective polarisation parameter $p = \langle {\cal J}_z \rangle /{\cal J}$, in order to connect our results with the level of polarisation achievable in current and future experimental setups.
+We shall return to the issue of polarisation in Sec.~\ref{sec:2ndorder}, where we numerically evaluate in the Lindblad equation and connect our solutions with the hyperpolarisation protocols and level of polarisation achievable in current and future experimental setups.